yasint23/petclinic-microservices-with-db/README.md

 * Create Rancher API Key [Rancher API Key](https://rancher.com/docs/rancher/v2.x/en/user-settings/api-keys/#creating-an-api-key) to enable access to the `Rancher` server.
 Take note, `Access Key (username)` and `Secret Key (password)`.

 # We need to create credentials for jenkins to connect rancher instance
-# Rancher page--> Click Avatar--> Account&API keys--> Create API key--> (scope & A month from now )--> create *Don't close page copy information somewhere you will not see the page again.
+# Rancher page--> Click Avatar--> Account&API keys--> Create API key--> (No scope & A month from now )--> create *Don't close page copy information somewhere you will not see the page again.
 Then go to jenkins page.

 * Create a credentials with kind of `Username with password` on Jenkins Server using the `Rancher API Key`.